Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 ## <a name="gans-evolution"></a> GANs: the evolution

-Here I'm going to describe in roughly chronological order some of the relevant progresses and types of GANs that have been showing up over these last years.
+Here I'm going to describe in roughly chronological order some of the relevant progress and types of GANs that have been showing up over these last years.

 ### <a name="dcgans"></a>Deep Convolutional GANs (DCGANs)
 **TL;DR:** DCGANs were the first major improvement on the GAN architecture.
 They are more stable in terms of training and generate higher quality samples.